osg-htc/docs/docs/data/xrootd/install-gateway.md

 Notice the following:

 1. The directory `/store` is the one your users will interact "see" from this xrootd gateway.
-Other control options can be added like "writable" see [documenation here](http://xrootd.org/doc/dev48/ofs_config.htm).
+Other control options can be added like "writable" see [documentation here](http://xrootd.org/doc/dev48/ofs_config.htm) (look for `export`).
 1. The sitename has only implications for monitoring, so should match whatever is registered (if) on [Topology](/common/registration/).

 #### LCMAPS authorization